MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-functions.md

 ----------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 [omp_destroy_lock](#omp-destroy-lock)           | Uninitializes a lock.
 [omp_destroy_nest_lock](#omp-destroy-nest-lock) | Uninitializes a nestable lock.
-[omp_get_dynamic](#omp-get-dynamic)             | Returns a value that indicates if the number of threads available in following parallel regions can be adjusted by the run time.
+[omp_get_dynamic](#omp-get-dynamic)             | Returns a value that indicates if the number of threads available in upcoming parallel regions can be adjusted by the run time.
 [omp_get_max_threads](#omp-get-max-threads)     | Returns an integer that is equal to or greater than the number of threads that would be available if a parallel region without [num_threads](openmp-clauses.md#num-threads) were defined at that point in the code.
 [omp_get_nested](#omp-get-nested)               | Returns a value that indicates if nested parallelism is enabled.
 [omp_get_num_procs](#omp-get-num-procs)         | Returns the number of processors that are available when the function is called.